Chin Swee Caves Temple: Features

 The temple's first stage of development, costing an estimated RM12 million, comprises an imposing traditional structure.
 A massive statue of Buddha stands behind the building.
-There is originally around 10,000 blessing lamps installed for those looking to be blessed despite only 2,000 remain until today.
+There were originally around 10,000 blessing lamps installed for those looking to be blessed, but 2,000 remain today.
 The temple has tall red columns supporting an ornamental roof.
 The exterior wall carries many inscriptions that depict the Reverend Chin Swee's life and his major charitable and supernatural works.
-Within the temple, the statue of the Reverend Chin Swee placed per feng shui principles is seated at the northern part of the main hall with his face looking south.
+Within the temple, the statue of the Reverend Chin Swee placed, as per feng shui principles, at the northern part of the main hall with his face looking south.
 Behind the statue is a natural rock in a man-made flowing stream.
 The rock gives the necessary support to the statue while the stream provides clear cool mineral water throughout the year.
 This water has been named "Dragon Mineral Water" where it could heal the sick.
 The Reverend Chin Swee's birthday falls on the 6th day of Lunar New Year and is celebrated for ten days beginning from the first day of the Lunar New Year.
 Going forward and with the completion of these latest additions, the temple committee is planning for more events and celebrations aimed at depicting not only the good deeds of the Reverend Chin Swee but also the richness of the Malaysian Chinese culture.